The subject of this training is the deployment of Plone for production purposes.

 There are all sorts of great tools for automating deployment.
 People at various times have chosen Puppet, Salt/Minion and other tools.
 This training uses Ansible because it requires no preinstalled server part, it's written in Python, and its configuration language is YAML, which is easy to read.

 Containers guarantee repeatable deployments that could run both locally and in production.
 Docker is the most famous solution in this landscape, has good documentation and is in use by our community.
-Docker compose is a tool that's easy to explain and setup, even for new users.
+Docker Swarm is a toolset that's easy to explain and setup, even for new users.

 GitHub and GitHub actions